 As a Composer.
-I have composed a couple of original works, created a few choral arrangements, and done a series of orchestrations for the Sacred Music Chorale.
+I have composed several original works, created some choral arrangements, and done a series of orchestrations for the Sacred Music Chorale.
 Find a complete list over at my Compositions & Arrangements page.

 As an Instrumentalist.
-I am currently active in the St. Margaret’s Episcopal Church handbell choir.
-Beyond that, I can some fairly basic piano playing and can strum some chords on a guitar.
+I am active in the St. Margaret’s Episcopal Church handbell choir, and can handle some rudimentary piano and guitar playing.

 All that being said, singing is by far my primary musical endeavor.
 Below I’ve listed out my choral singing experiences, split up into active projects and past projects.
 Unless otherwise specified, I’ve participated as a member of the choir in the tenor section.